 Many insurance providers cover scooters under standard motorcycle policies, often at a lower rate.
-Standard scooter insurance typically includes basic liability coverage for bodily injury and property damage to others, which covers medical bills and repair costs if you cause an accident.
+Standard scooter insurance coverage typically includes basic liability coverage for bodily injury and property damage to others, which covers medical bills and repair costs for someone else if you cause an accident.

 In addition to basic liability coverage, there are additional coverage types available for increased coverage:

 - Comprehensive and collision.
-This optional coverage helps pay to repair or replace your scooter if it’s damaged or stolen.
+Repair or replace your scooter if it’s damaged or stolen.

-- Carried contents and belongings.
-Lose something during a ride?
-This optional coverage will help replace items, like laptops or phones, that fall off your scooter during a ride.
+- Contents and belongings.
+Replace items like laptops or phones that fall off your scooter during a ride.

-- Uninsured or underinsured motorist coverage.
-This optional coverage will protect you if you or any of your passengers suffer injuries or property damage caused by a driver without insurance.
+- Underinsured motorist.
+Protects you and passengers from injuries or damage caused by a driver without enough insurance.

-- Trip interruption coverage.
-If your scooter breaks down during a long road trip, trip interruption coverage pays for food, lodging and alternative transportation while your scooter is in the shop.
+- Trip interruption.
+Trip interruption coverage pays for food, lodging and alternative transportation if your scooter breaks down.

 What scooter add-on coverage should I consider?

-If this is your first time owning and insuring a scooter, there are a few factors to consider that you might not think about if you’re used to driving a car.
+If this is your first time owning and insuring a scooter, consider a few factors that you might not think about if you’re used to driving a car.
 Some add-on coverage may include: